How small are building blocks of complex networks: Introduction

-Whatever the actual explanation, our results have diverse implications.
-First, our $dK$-randomization basis makes it clear that there is no preferred null model for network randomization.
-To tell how statistically important a given motif is, it is necessary to compare its frequency in the real network with the same frequency in a network randomization, a null model.
-But one can $dK$-randomize any network for any $d$.
+Regardless of the actual explanation, our results have diverse implications.
+First, our $dK$-randomization basis makes it clear that there is no {\it a priori\/} preferred null model for network randomization.
+To tell how statistically important a given motif is, it is necessary to compare its frequency in the real network with its frequency in a network randomization, a null model.
+But one can $dK$-randomize any network for any $d$, and we find that the (relative) statistical significance of motifs strongly depends on $d$ for all the considered networks.
 Therefore choosing any specific value of $d$, or more generally, any specific null model to compute motif significance requires some non-trivial justification.

-The second implication concerns the difference between motifs and $dK$-series.
-This difference is small but crucial.
-Motifs are subgraphs whose nodes can have any degree in the original network, while $dK$-series preserves the information about these degrees.
-This difference is crucial because a motif-based series cannot be inclusive.
-Node degrees are necessary to make the series inclusive and thus systematic, \ifdefined\journal see Supporting Information. \else see Section~\ref{sec:motifs-vs-dk}. \fi

-Our finding that many networks are $3K$-random can assist our understanding of how functions of an evolving network shape its structure.
+Second, our finding that many networks are $3K$-random can assist our understanding of how functions of an evolving network shape its structure.
 Indeed, one can potentially simplify such explanations to how the observed $3K$-distribution has emerged in the network.
-As soon as one explains the emergence of the $3K$-distribution, all other network structural properties follow.
+As soon as one explains the emergence of the $3K$-distribution, all other structural properties of the network follow as a consequence of its $3K$-randomness.

-Finally, our work very practically impacts the design of network topology models and generators.
-For simulation experiments, hypothesis testing, etc., network researches in many sciences, including biology~\cite{KuBa06,BuLe06,KnNe08a,RoWe08} and computer science~\cite{Waxman88,ZeCaBh96-phys,MeLaMaBy01-phys,WiJa02}, must model real networks in laboratory settings, and generate random graphs that reproduce important properties of the real network.
-Our results show that it is sufficient to generate $3K$-random graphs for such purposes.
-But even if these graphs do not capture some important property not previously considered, the $dK$-series will remain applicable given its convergence property and a sufficient increase in $d$.

-We conclude \ifdefined\arxiv this introduction \fi with a reference to~\cite{DiKr09} for a detailed discussion of various graph generation techniques based on $dK$-series and extensions to generate random graphs with rich semantic, structural, or functional annotations of nodes and links.